gotcha84/camera/README.md

 CSE 167 - Introduction to Computer Graphics
-Project 2: camera
+Project 2: Camera
 ======

 (See full project specifications here: http://ivl.calit2.net/wiki/index.php/Project2Fall13)

 Renders a house in 2 different views by modifying camera matrix.
 Also renders various objects loaded from given .obj files.
 Objects can also be translated, rotated, and scaled using keyboard keys as in cube.

 Objects:
 * F1: cube